$565.00

 2 sessions, at Edgewood Farm

-We will be creating memory inspired 2 dimensional artworks using Joseph Cornell as an inspiration.
-Joseph Cornell also called this work Poetic Theaters.
+Memory as a subject matter, a process and a tool to evoke notions of meaning.
+Drawing inspiration from artist who use memory to create, such as Louise Bourgeois, Louise Nevelson and Joseph Cornell, all of which drew inspiration from memory, particularly their own personal experiences and recollections, to inform their artistic process.
+My own work has been fueled by memories both personal, familial, communal, and national, creating a commemorative and healing experience.
 The object is to create a work which is as unique as you are.
 Using objects, textures and images that stimulate our senses and the senses of the viewer.
-Most important including personal materials that are part of your life, be they photos, a piece of cloth, collaged elements, a keepsake, or a letter.
-Your final memory artwork will tell a rich, detailed story – one that’s completely personal to you.
-Whether you’re celebrating a loved one, a special day, a family vacation or a special place.
+Through the inclusion of personal materials that are part of your life, be they photos, a piece of cloth, embroidery, beads, a keepsake, or a letter.
+Your final memory artwork will tell a rich, detailed story one that’s completely personal to you.
+Celebrating wonderful moment, place, sound, scent or feeling.
 Your memory inspired artwork can preserve the moments that mean the most to you.
+I will provide a variety of small quantities of glass beads from my studio and a small container of cold wax medium for each participant.

 What can you use for a memory inspired work?